jazfunk/jk-expense-tracker-app/README.md

 # JavaScript Expense Tracker App

-A simple applicatoin to track expenses.
+A simple application to track expenses.
 Written entirely in pure JavaScript, HTML, and CSS.

 ## Links